indre-idenfy/Documentation/pages/FAQ.md

 `manualDocument` with `manualFace` field are empty - it means the callback represents automatic verification.
 If `manualDocument` with `manualFace` fields are not empty - it means the callback represents manual verification.

+- ##### What happens if my provided webhook endpoint is not accessible temporary? iDenfy API will repeat a call once.
+If both times there was an error a "failed callback" state is associated with the identification.
+If user has successfully identified himself and callback has failed, a user will see an information popup, where it states that identification succeeded but there was an issue saving data.
+Also, a user will be redirected to a failure page.